razon7/Group-Project/README.md

 * Our model is able to correctly predict **90%** of the test targets.
 With a **97% recall rate**, the model correctly identified 37 of the 38 early career salaries that are under $45K.
 There were 24 false positives (incorrectly predicted as low salary) resulting in a precision rate of 61%. **Optimized Machine Learning code can be seen [here](https://github.com/razon7/Group-Project/blob/kelly-branch/Machine%20Learning/EasyEnsemble_Classifier_Model_Final.ipynb).**

 ## Dashboard
 The interactive dashboard is created and hosted on Tableau Public.
-The direct link is [here](TBD on link).

 ### Interactive Elements
 * Map of the United States with Tooltip of State Name, Average Career Pay, and University Name (of school with the highest Early Career Pay).